soybeanjs/eslint-config/README.md

 };
 ```

+> If the project is running in ESM (the type property of package.json is "module"), you need to create the config file ".eslintrc.cjs"

 - soybeanjs: base config, lint JS, TS, JSON
 - soybeanjs/vue: extend base config, lint Vue
 - soybeanjs/vue2: extend base config, lint Vue2